raoulraft/multi-agent-fanet-offload/README.md

 - Change the state
 - Change the action
 - Change the reward
-- Change the observation epoch (currently the agent acts every single timestep, which means that the agent acts even when a zone state change event is executed)
+- Change the decision epoch